Get $399 worth of free accessories with every mattress purchase.

 High-density foams with additional lumbar support, a latex layer with 7 zones, and a zoned pocketed coil support system in the WinkBed PLUS form a supportive cradle that ensures proper spinal alignment.
 Made from recycled steel, the coils are tempered three times and banded together for better durability.
 The latex and coils are both highly responsive, enabling sleepers to easily switch sleeping positions.

 The mattress measures 13.5 inches thick.
 Along with the reinforced edges, this taller-than-average profile may make it easier to get in and out of bed.
 For hot sleepers, the breathable Tencel cover, open-cell latex, and innerspring support core help with temperature regulation.

 The WinkBed PLUS is CertiPUR-US certified and uses a non-chemical fire barrier.
 The mattress comes with free shipping, a standard 120-night sleep trial, and a lifetime warranty against manufacturing and workmanship defects.

 Helix specializes in making mattresses adapted for different body types and sleeping positions.
-The 14-inch hybrid Helix Midnight Luxe is the most versatile, with a medium firm feel that’s suited to side and back sleepers of most body types.
+The 14-inch hybrid Helix Midnight Luxe is the most versatile, with a medium firm feel that’s suited to side, back, and stomach sleepers of most body types.